tanaya2026/207-course-notes/01-introduction-to-java.md

 }
 ```

 Notice the curly braces.
 In Python, we used indentation to indicate what code was inside of what.
-In Java, we accomplish this with curly braces and the indentation makes no difference to the code.
+In Java, we accomplish this with curly braces and **the indentation makes no difference to the code**.
 Of course indentation makes a big difference to humans, because it makes code readable.

 The double slash indicates that the rest of the line is a comment.